SciGaP/usd-cybergateway-theme/README.md

 # usd-cybergateway-theme
-Theme for University of South Dakota Portal Theme
+Theme for University of South Dakota Science Gateway

 The Gateway is deployed at https://sciencegateway.usd.edu/